Dealing with the deceased’s property: Wills, intestacy, and small estates

 Succession: Transfer of Māori land when an owner dies

-An order from the Māori Land Court is necessary to transfer the deceased’s land interests to his or her successors.
+An order from the Māori Land Court is necessary to transfer the deceased’s land interests to their successors.

-If there’s no will dealing with the deceased’s land interests (an “intestacy”), Te Ture Whenua Māori Act sets out rules for which whānau members the land will go to.
+If there’s no will dealing with the deceased’s land interests, Te Ture Whenua Māori Act sets out rules for which whānau members the land will go to.

 Decisions at tangihanga about Māori land